Political science: Education

 Political science, possibly like the social sciences as a whole, can be described "as a discipline which lives on the fault line between the 'two cultures' in the academy, the sciences and the humanities."
 Thus, in most American colleges, especially liberal arts colleges, it would be located within the school or college of arts and sciences.
 If no separate college of arts and sciences exists, or if the college or university prefers that it be in a separate constituent college or academic department, then political science may be a separate department housed as part of a division or school of humanities or liberal arts.
-At some universities, especially research universities and in particular those that have a strong cooperation between research, undergraduate, and graduate faculty with a stronger more applied emphasis in public administration, political science would be taught by the university's public policy school.
+At some universities, especially research universities and in particular those that have a strong cooperation between research, undergraduate, and graduate faculty with a stronger, more applied emphasis in public administration, political science would be taught by the university's public policy school.

 Most United States colleges and universities offer BA programs in political science.
 MA or MAT and PhD or EdD programs are common at larger universities.
 The term political science is more popular in post-1960s North America than elsewhere while universities predating the 1960s or those historically influenced by them would call the field of study government; other institutions, especially those outside the United States, see political science as part of a broader discipline of political studies or politics in general.
 While political science implies the use of the scientific method, political studies implies a broader approach, although the naming of degree courses does not necessarily reflect their content.
-Separate, specialized or, in some cases, professional degree programs in international relations, public policy, and public administration are common at both the undergraduate and postgraduate levels, although most but not all undergraduate level education in these sub-fields of political science is generally found in academic concentrations within a political science academic major.
-Master's-level programs in public administration are professional degrees covering public policy along with other applied subjects; they are often seen as more linked to politics than any other discipline, which may be reflected by being housed in that department.
+Separate, specialized, or, in some cases, professional degree programs in international relations, public policy, and public administration are common at both the undergraduate and postgraduate levels.
+However, most, but not all, undergraduate-level education in these sub-fields of political science is found in academic concentrations within a political science academic major.
+Master's-level programs in public administration are professional degrees covering public policy and other applied subjects; they are often seen as more closely linked to politics than to other disciplines, which may be reflected in their being housed in that department.

 The main national honor society for college and university students of government and politics in the United States is Pi Sigma Alpha, while Pi Alpha Alpha is a national honor society specifically designated for public administration.